BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/Activities/03_Log_Filtering/Unsolved/README.md

    - Did the criminal hacker provide admin privileges to the fake user's account?

-   - Was the attacker able to successfully establish persistence?

 #### Bonus: `Ghost in the Machine`

 3. Criminal hackers operate under an umbrella of stealth and perform malicious activities under other identities.
 For the bonus, you have been tasked with identifying the source of malicious activity using `journalctl`.